p5quared/p5quared/README.md

 #### Current Project(s):
 - [chronicstocks.net](https://www.chronicstocks.net/) - A visual tool to explore periods of similar stock performance. [(source)](https://github.com/p5quared/DejaVu)
 - A lightweight email client for the terminal (inspired by [lazygit](https://github.com/jesseduffield/lazygit)) written in Go.
-- poboop.com - A site where people can create and share their own 'digital business cards'.
+- A site where people can create and share their own 'digital business cards'; I call it *'LinkedIn without the need to connect with other people'*.